ABOUT

 Architecture

-Having 3 years of experiences as a design architect at Four Aces Consultants Co., Ltd. (Bangkok, Thailand), I have handled a wide range of building design including house, office, hotel & resort, shopping mall, and etc. My design philosophy is clean and functional with a little bit of gritty/wabi-sabi elements.
+Having 3 years of experience as a design architect at Four Aces Consultants Co., Ltd. (Bangkok, Thailand), I have handled a wide range of building designs including houses, offices, hotels & resorts, shopping malls, and etc. My design concept is clean and functional with a little bit of gritty/wabi-sabi elements.
 My favorite styles are contemporary Thai, and Tuscany.
-In terms of technology, I am capable of AutoCAD, SketchUP, Vray for SketchUp, and hand sketching.
+In terms of technology, I use AutoCAD, SketchUP, Vray for SketchUp, and hand sketching.

-Earned a Master degree in urban and regional planning, with environmental planning focus, from University of Wisconsin – Madison (2015 – 2017).
-Currently working as a plan and policy analyst at NESDC, on urban planning and environmental related policies.
-I have ghostwritten Master Plan under National Strategy on Smart Livable Cities (enacted in 2019).
+Earned a Master’s degree in urban and regional planning, with an environmental planning focus, from the University of Wisconsin – Madison (2015 – 2017).
+I worked as a plan and policy analyst at NESDC for 4 years (2017 – 2021), on urban and environmental policies.
+I supported the preparation and the draft Master Plan under the National Strategy on Smart Livable Cities (enacted in 2019).
 Its goals are to create, develop, and revitalize Thai cities to be liveable, inclusive, and technology-driven for national competitiveness, inequality reduction, and sustainable growth promotion.
-I also have written Thailand’s SDG Progress Report: 2016 – 2020 on SDG 11: Make cities inclusive, safe, resilient and sustainable.
-The report includes spatial analyses on city-related issues such as share of public space, accessibility to public transportation, and urban pollutions.
-I use satellite imagery and open urban data to monitor the progress of sustainable urban development of Thailand.
+I have also supported the preparation of Thailand’s SDG Progress Report: 2016 – 2020, specifically on SDG 11: Make cities inclusive, safe, resilient and sustainable.
+The report includes spatial analyses on city-related issues such as the share of public space, accessibility to public transportation, and urban pollution.
+I use satellite imagery and open urban data to monitor the progress of sustainable urban development in Thailand.

 Spatial Statistics